Central Equations and Band Structures of Linear Magnetohydrodynamic Waves in a Magneto-Lattice

 \section{Abstract}

-We present a systematic theoretical and numerical investigation of the propagation properties of linear magnetohydrodynamic (MHD) waves in a spatially periodic magnetic field, referred to as a magneto-lattice.
-Two types of central equations, expressed in terms of $\left(\rho,\boldsymbol{B},\boldsymbol{v}\right)$ (where $\rho$ is perturbed mass density, $\boldsymbol{B}$ is perturbed magnetic field, and $\boldsymbol{v}$ is perturbed velocity) and the perturbation displacement $\boldsymbol{\xi}$, are established using the plane wave expansion (PWE) method.
-The validity of both equations is demonstrated through two numerical examples.
-This framework enables the identification of intrinsic frequency bandgaps and cutoff phenomena within the system.
-Our numerical results show that the bandgap width increases with the magnetic modulation ratio $B_{m}$, leading to the suppression of specific MHD wave modes.
-Furthermore, the periodicity of the magnetic field induces the splitting of Alfv\'{e}n waves into multiple branches\textemdash a phenomenon absent in uniform plasmas.
-These findings provide new insights for manipulating MHD waves in a crystalline lattice framework of structured plasmas.
+We investigate the band structures and propagation properties of linear ideal magnetohydrodynamic (MHD) waves in a plasma with a spatially periodic background magnetic field (a \textquotedblleft magneto-lattice\textquotedblright ).
+We develop a plane-wave expansion approach in two equivalent forms: one written using the usual linearized MHD perturbation variables and another written in terms of the fluid displacement.
+We validate both formulations with numerical tests, including an empty-lattice limit that recovers the uniform-plasma dispersion.
+The method enables efficient computation of dispersion relations and reveals intrinsic frequency band gaps and cutoff behavior caused by magnetic periodicity.
+We show that the band gap width increases with the amplitude of the periodic magnetic-field modulation (relative to the uniform background field), leading to suppression of selected wave modes.
+In addition, the magnetic periodicity splits the Alfv\'en continuum into multiple branches, a feature absent in uniform plasmas.
+These results provide a framework for tailoring MHD wave propagation in structured plasmas and may be useful for future studies of plasma metamaterials and topological plasma waves.